Basis-Theory/basistheory-integration-guides/collections/guides/manage_applications_terraform/index.md

 Now that our configuration is set up, it's time to execute Terraform commands to get these resources created.

 The first step in managing any resources via Terraform, is to initialize your directory with your configuration.
-There are many things that occur when initializing Terraform, one of which is download the `basistheory` provider from the public Terraform registry.
+There are many things that occur when initializing Terraform, one of which is downloading the `basistheory` provider from the public Terraform registry.
 Let's run the following `terraform` commands within the same directory containing your configuration.

 ```bash